Plantago robusta

 Plantago robusta, commonly known as the St Helena plantain, is a flowering plant in the family Plantaginaceae.
-It is endemic to St. Helena.
+It is a subshrub endemic to Saint Helena.

 It is classified as critically endangered by the International Union for Conservation of Nature.

 Distribution

-It is found in St. Helena.
+It is found in Saint Helena.

 Taxonomy

-It was described by A.Beatson, in Tracts St. Helena: 317 in 1816.
+It was described by William Roxburgh in Tracts St. Helena: 317 in 1816.